 - Fabric for binding

-- Batting material (I was using The Warm Company Soft&Bright Polyester Batting)
+- Batting material (I used The Warm Company Soft&Bright Polyester Batting)

 - Pellon 906F Fusible Interfacing